What can I expect?

 One of the most effective ways of finding a good quality service is by asking friends, family, and neighbours for recommendations and referrals.

-Ideally, choose those that live in your area so that you only hear about companies that are local to you.
+Ideally, choose those that live in your area so that you only hear about services that are local to you.

 You could manually get testimonials and references from local services, and follow up with their previous customers to get a few extra details on their level of service.